 Identification

-They look a little different from other aphids in appearance.
+They look different from other aphids in appearance.
 They are tiny and pear-shaped, with a fuzzy, waxy white covering.
 Their fluffy coating also resembles wool.

 Their eggs turn into nymphs that form cottony masses on twigs.